1971 Balmoral Furniture Company bombing: The bombing

 At 12.25 pm on 11 December 1971, when the Shankill Road was packed with Saturday shoppers, a green car pulled up outside the Balmoral Furniture Company at the corner of Carlow Street and Shankill Road.
 The shop was locally known as "Moffat's" although Balmoral Furniture Company was its official name.
 One of the occupants got out, leaving a box containing a bomb on the step outside the front door.
 The person got back into the car and it sped away.
 The bomb exploded moments later, bringing down most of the building on top of those inside the shop and on passersby outside.

-Four people were killed as a result of the massive blast, including two babies—Tracey Munn (2) and Colin Nichol (17 months)—who both died instantly when part of the wall crashed down upon the pram they were sharing.
+Four people were killed as a result of the massive blast, including two babies — two-year-old Tracey Munn and seventeen-month-old Colin Nichol — who both died instantly when part of the wall crashed down upon the pram they were sharing.
 Two employees working inside the shop were also killed: Hugh Bruce (70) and Harold King (29).
 Unlike the other three victims, who were Protestant, King was a Catholic.
 Bruce, a former soldier and a Corps of Commissionaires member, was the shop's doorman and nearest to the bomb when it exploded.
 Nineteen people were injured in the bombing, including Tracey's mother.
 The Victorian-era building had load-bearing walls supporting upper floors on joists.
 It was thus unable to withstand the blast and collapsed, adding to the devastation and injury count.

 The bombing caused bedlam in the crowded street.
 Hundreds of people rushed to the scene where they formed human chains to help the British Army and RUC free those trapped beneath the rubble by digging with their bare hands.
 Peter Taylor described the scene as "reminiscent of the London Blitz" in World War II.
 One witness was Billy McQuiston, who had been walking down the Shankill with a friend when they heard the blast.
 Rushing to the scene, McQuiston later recounted what he saw and felt upon reaching the wrecked building: